lizardoluis/ast_postgis/README.md

    </tr>
 </table>

-Unfortunately, due to PostgreSQL limitations, for each relationship constraint, two triggers must be created, one for `INSERT` and `UPDATE` statements on one table and another trigger for `DELETE` statements at the second table of the relationship.
-All triggers must be fired `AFTER` a `STATEMENT` execution.
+The available `spatial_relations` are:

+* contains
+* containsproperly
+* covers
+* coveredby
+* crosses
+* disjoint
+* intersects
+* overlaps
+* touches
+* within

 The next section shows an use case example (also available in the `examples` folder) intended to clarify the use of this extension.

 Transportation system use case